You didn’t come across the syndication business model to play small.

-There are several different paths to raising equity.
+There are several different paths:

 Regulation D allows businesses to raise capital and use public advertising.
 Usually, a private company would have to go through the SEC’s registration process and be limited to only accredited investors.
 In 2013, after the JOBS Act, Rule 506 expanded from one exemption to two.
 This new exemption allows private companies to “generally solicit” (advertise) as long as they only accept accredited investors’ investments in the end.

 Regulation A also shifted after the JOBS Act passed in 2012 to become more like an IPO in that businesses must be qualified with the SEC.
 But since that time, it has become more reasonable for companies to take this exemption because of the increased cap on the dollar amount that can be raised.
 The new Regulation A+ offers two tiers, both of which now allow accredited and non-accredited investors:

 Tier 1: raise up to $20 million per year